ithacaxyz/odyssey/README.md

 Odyssey has a custom `wallet_` namespace, that allows users to delegate their EOAs to a contract using EIP-7702, and perform transactions on those accounts, all funded by the sequencer.

 To enable this namespace, set the environment variable `EXP1_SK` to a private key that will sign the transactions, and `EXP1_WHITELIST` to a comma-delimited list of checksummed addresses accounts are allowed to delegate to.
-The new RPC method, `wallet_sendTransaction`, will only sign transactions that either:
+The new RPC method, `wallet_odyssey_sendTransaction`, will only sign transactions that either:

 1. Delegate accounts to one of the whitelisted addresses using EIP-7702, or
 1. Send transactions to an EIP-7702 EOA that is already delegated to a whitelisted address

-The `wallet_sendTransaction` endpoint accepts the same fields as `eth_sendTransaction`, with these notable exceptions:
+The `wallet_odyssey_sendTransaction` endpoint accepts the same fields as `eth_sendTransaction`, with these notable exceptions:

 1. `nonce` must not be set, as this is managed by the node
 1. `value` must be unset or 0